 It offers athletes, dancers, musicians, performers, old and young alike, valuable assistance in making day-to-day life both efficient and relaxed.

-"...Make the Impossible possible, the possible easy, the easy elegant, pleasurable, and finally aesthetically pleasing."
+"...Make the impossible possible, the possible easy, the easy elegant, pleasurable, and finally aesthetically pleasing."

 How does Feldenkrais work?

-There are two ways to experience
+There are two ways to experience Feldenkrais lessons:

 Functional Integration (FI)

-One to one Hands--On Session
+One to one Hands--On Class

 The lesson takes place with students in a sitting/standing position or lying on a low table.
 Students are fully clothed in comfortable, unrestrictive clothing without shoes.
 Feldenkrais teachers approach students by beginning with a reflection on how they are currently organizing their body and actions.
-Teachers then continually suggest expanded possibilities for various natural movements, through a non-invasive, hands-on guide through movement patterns.
+Teachers then continually suggest expanded possibilities for various movements, through a non-invasive, hands-on guide through movement patterns.

 Awareness Through Movement (ATM)

 The teacher guides the students through the lesson verbally, there is no demonstration of any movement.
 Each student finds their own organisation according to the instructions from the teacher, with the movements done slowly, gently and attentively.
-Students are free to take pause at any time and re-join whenever they are ready.

 “I knew who I was this morning,